angrybacon/doomsday-wiki/markdown/chapters/ddft/dd-vs-hate.md

 Playing through {{Counterbalance}} is not easy.
 Using a normal decklist, in Game 1 there is no "standard" way of getting through it.
-If you can resolve a Veil of Summer that will certainly work, but most Counerbalance players will try to keep a 1-cost card on top of their deck as much as possible so this can prove difficult.
+If you can resolve a Veil of Summer that will certainly work, but most Counterbalance players will try to keep a 1-cost card on top of their deck as much as possible so this can prove difficult.
 Natural Storm can also be effective.
 Sometimes you can convince a Counterbalance player to cast spells to change the cost of their top card,